-Pour water (tap is OK) all the way so that all rice is under water.
-Stir the rice with your hands gently, then drain water.
+Pour water (tap is OK) all the way so that all rice is underwater.
+Stir the rice with your hands gently, then drain the water.

 Repeat step 2&3 one more time

-Put washed rice in rice cooker, add 3.3 cups of water and let is sit for 30minutes.
+Put washed rice in the rice cooker, add 3.3 cups of water and let it sit for 30minutes.
 This will bring out the sweetness more flavor rice.

 (If you are using a pot, place rice in a pot and add water.)

-To mix sushi vinaigrette, add rice vinegar, sugar and salt in a bowl.
-Mix until sugar and salt is dissolved. (you can heat the mixture over low heat if sugar and salt does not dissolve at room temperature.)
+To mix sushi vinaigrette, add rice vinegar, sugar, and salt in a bowl.
+Mix until sugar and salt are dissolved. (you can heat the mixture over low heat if sugar and salt do not dissolve at room temperature.)

 Cook rice.
 Make sure to let the rice cooker sit for at least 15 minutes after the "cooking" light is off.
 (If you are using a pot, medium high heat for 10-15 minutes or until all the water evaporates.
 Turn off the heat, let it sit for 10-15 minutes for steaming.
 Important: never open the lid, as this will release the steam and pressure inside the pot necessary to cook the rice.)
 3cups of uncooked rice should make about 8-9 cups of cooked rice.

-Mix rice with sushi vinegar in slicing motion to keep the each grain of rice in tact.
+Mix rice with sushi vinegar in a slicing motion to keep each grain of rice intact.
 Avoid smashing, putting too much pressure and mixing too much.
-We use about 1/3~1/4 cup of sushi vinegar to 4 cups of cooked rice.
+We use about 1/3~1/4 cups of sushi vinegar to 4 cups of cooked rice.

-Let it cool until rice is about the same temperature as palm of your hand.
+Let it cook until the rice is about the same temperature as palm of your hand.
 Turn the rice over to let the other side cool to the same temperature.